 by Andy Dappen

-My brother lives in the other Washington (the one back east getting pounded by all the snow storms).
-Because he’s coming to visit in a week, I’ve been telling him how good the skiing has been at Mission Ridge and and in the backcountry and yet how mild it’s been down in the Wenatchee Valley where we don’t have to actually live in the snow.
+My brother lives in the other Washington (the one back east that in the past was being pounded by many a snow storm).
+Because he’s coming to visit, I’ve been telling him how good the skiing has been at Mission Ridge and in the backcountry and yet how mild it’s been down in the Wenatchee Valley where we don’t have to actually live in the snow.
 We get the best of all world — good skiing, easy living.
 Back in DC he’s been shovelling like a mad man, living without power, and unable to get into his office for a week.

 He sent me this predictable, yet very funny Diary of Mad Shoveller.
 The author is unknown to us and different versions of the story have circulated around cyberspace for years, and yet reading it again had be laughing out loud.